 4. What codon does protein synthesis begin with?

-5. What codons end in protein synthesis?
+5. What codons end protein synthesis?

 6. What is a gene?

-9. What is broadcasting?
+9. What is broadcast?

 10. How is an amino acid attached to tRNA?

-small subunits of the ribosome?
+small subunit of the ribosome?

-Key words of the theme "Protein synthesis"
+Key words of the topic “Protein synthesis”

 nitrogenous bases alanine